elid0928/containers/pacloud/redis/README.md

 ### Setting up replication

-A [replication](http://redis.io/topics/replication) cluster can easily be setup with the Bitnami Redis(R) Docker Image using the following environment variables:
+A [replication](http://redis.io/topics/replication) cluster can easily be setup with the Pacloud Redis(R) Docker Image using the following environment variables:

  - `REDIS_REPLICATION_MODE`: The replication mode.
 Possible values `master`/`slave`.
 No defaults.
  - `REDIS_REPLICA_IP`: The replication announce ip.
 Defaults to `$(get_machine_ip)` which return the ip of the container.